lightward/mechanic-tasks/docs/report-toaster-pirateship-integration/README.md

 ## Documentation

-This task is intended to allow Report Toaster customers to send Pirate Ship export CSV files to Mechanic.
-These files will then be processed to assign shipping costs to orders.
+Email [Pirate Ship](https://www.pirateship.com/) exports to Mechanic and add those shipping costs to orders with Report Toaster.

+Did you know your store has its very own email address for triggering Mechanic tasks?
+A store at example.myshopify.com can receive email at example@mail.usemechanic.com.

 One or more attachments can be sent and will be processed as long as they meet the following requirements:

-1. The order name is included in a column matching the "Order name column" option.
+1. The email subject must match the email subject set in the task options.
+2. The CSV attachment format matches the order and shipping column names set in the task options.
-2. If the order name data does not include the # sign and your shop does, use the corresponding option to havee it prepended.
+3. If the order name data does not include the # sign and your shop does, use the prepend pound sign to order name option.
-3. The shipping cost is included in a column matching the "Shipping cost column" option.

-Each attachment will be parsed and added to an array of updates that will be sent to Report Toaster.
+Each attachment will be parsed and sent to Report Toaster.

 ## Installing this task